Sustainable housing

 Many features within a house can provide the opportunity to address more than one form of sustainability.
 For example, a well-designed bathroom with a stepless shower, non-slip finishes, handrails and water efficient fixtures can provide:

-- economic benefits (e.g. reduced hot and cold water running costs)
+- economic benefits (e.g. reducing operating costs)

 Making changes to your existing home